Homepage Fill in Your IRS Schedule C 1040 Template

 File Specs

-Purpose The IRS Schedule C is used by sole proprietors to report income and expenses from their business.
+Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income or loss from a business they operated or a profession they practiced.

 IRS Schedule C 1040 - Usage Guidelines